addinar/toxicity-detector/README.md

 ![Diagram 2](frontend/public/assets/diagram-3.png)

 ## **Installation**
-Make sure you have Python3 and node installed
+Make sure you have Python3 and node installed.
-If not already, have `tesseract` and `git-lfs` installed
+If not already, have `tesseract` and `git-lfs` installed.

 macOS instructions:
 ```
 brew install tesseract
 brew install git-lfs